jrandj/java-11/README.md

 ### Handling Exceptions

-1. Java exceptions are designed to help you write code that covers all possible execution paths.
-This includes normal operations, exceptional situtaions and unknown exceptional situations.
+1. Java **exceptions** are designed to help you write code that covers all possible execution paths.
+This includes normal operations, exceptional situations and unknown exceptional situations.
 This is shown below:
     ```java
     try{
         // code for normal course of action